South Carolina Premises Liability Lawyers Help Victims Who are Hurt on the Property of Another

 Property owners in South Carolina have a duty to keep their property safe to protect customers and visitors from harm.
 This duty applies to commercial businesses, industrial companies, private homeowners, nonprofits and anyone else who allows people on their property.
 When property owners and tenants fail to take proper precautions to ensure safety, victims can suffer serious injuries ranging from broken bones to head trauma.
 Some victims suffer permanent catastrophic injuries.
 In the worst cases, families will bring a wrongful death action because a loved innocently died.

-McGowan, Hood & Felder, LLC, has helped many personal injury victims get the justice they deserve.
+McGowan, Hood, Felder & Phillips, LLC, has helped many personal injury victims get the justice they deserve.
 Our South Carolina premises liability lawyers have obtained large settlements and millions in jury trial verdicts.
 We are able to obtain these strong results because we have more than 100 years of combined experienced determining who owned the property, reviewing what steps the property owner should have taken to keep you safe, and working with treating doctors to determine the full extent of the pain.

 Common premises liability cases